SharePoint/sp-dev-docs/docs/solution-guidance/Migrate-user-profile-properties-sample-app-for-SharePoint.md

 |**SPOAdminUserName** |An Office 365 administrator’s username.|Not applicable.|
 |**SPOAdminPassword** |An Office 365 administrator’s password.|Not applicable.|

-## Using the Core.ProfileProperty.Migration app
+## Using the Core.ProfileProperty.Migration sample add-in
 <a name="sectionSection1"> </a>

 This code sample runs as a console application.
 When the code sample runs, the  **Main** function in Program.cs performs the following tasks: